cdnbye/documentation/en/FAQ.md

 No, web P2P solutions request Apple Media Source Extensions supported on iOS.
 This is the limitation of all existing P2P video streaming solutions.

 ## Native SDK
+### Is Android TV supported?
+Yes, Android TV is a supported platform for the SDK.
+CDNBye Android SDK works with any Android player although we recommend ExoPlayer which we've found to give good playback results.

+### Is Apple TV supported?
+No, Apple TV is not supported currently.